Luis Taruc: World War II

 On November 7, 1938, the Philippine Socialist Party and the Communist Party of the Philippines merged, forming a united front "to fight against fascism and war", though each party retained its own organizations until 1941.
 They pledged loyalty to the Philippine and United States government's anti-Japanese crusade in December 1941.
-Following the Japanese invasion, Taruc formed the Hukbalahap (Hukbo ng Bayan Laban sa Hapon or the "People’s Army Against the Japanese" in English), along with Casto Alejandrino and other guerillas, in central Luzon on March 29, 1942, became its commander-in-chief, and chairman of the Communist Party's Military Committee.
+Following the Japanese invasion, Taruc formed the Hukbalahap (Hukbo ng Bayan Laban sa Hapon or the "People’s Army Against the Japanese" in English), along with Casto Alejandrino and other guerrillas, in central Luzon on March 29, 1942, became its commander-in-chief, and chairman of the Communist Party's Military Committee.

 He led a large people's army against the Japanese invaders, and their "puppet constabulary", as Supremo Luis Taruc, or "Lu-Lu" ("the racing one"), then "Alipato" ("the flying spark that spreads a fire").
 According to Luis, "There was a period when we had an American officer officially collaborating with our work."
 Taruc credited his prominence through his "identification with the simple, sincere, and courageous peasants."
 However, Luis noted, "...most of the time, the American authorities were suspicious of this unconventional army whose politics they suspected."
-Yet, the Hukbalahap under Taruc did become an effective armed guerilla force.
+Yet, the Hukbalahap under Taruc did become an effective armed guerrilla force.